 11. If a scheduled location time is provided at step 5, the AMF includes the scheduled location time in the Nlmf_Location_DetermineLocation service operation sent towards the LMF.

+AMF provides the scheduled location time to the UE via DL NAS transport message.
+UE stores the scheduled location time and enters CM-connected mode when the scheduled location time is about to come.

 12. As part of posititioning the UE, the LMF schedules location measurements by the UE and/or by the NG-RAN to occur at or near to the scheduled location time.
 If this is not possible and if the LCS QoS class is the assured class, the LMF returns a failure response.